splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

 How to contribute
 =========================================================

-The Splunk OpenTelemetry Instrumentation for React Native is open-source software.
+The Splunk Distribution of OpenTelemetry for React Native is open-source software.
 You can contribute to its improvement by creating pull requests in GitHub.
 To learn more, see the :new-page:`contributing guidelines <https://github.com/signalfx/splunk-otel-react-native/blob/main/CONTRIBUTING.md>` in GitHub.